 - Screaming Eagle 2007 (Magnum): Fetched $9,500 at Sotheby’s in 2023, tripling its prior valuation in under 8 years

 Average annualized returns over 10-year cycles range between 14% and 18%, particularly for well-stored original release bottles.
-It remains one of the highest-value wines on Liv-ex and often commands the highest average price per bottle in the U.S. category.
+It regularly commands the highest average price per bottle in the U.S. category on Liv-ex, and top vintages like 1992 and 2007 have traded at $4,000 to $6,000+ per bottle at auction.

 - Chronic undersupply, as back vintages are consumed or locked in private cellars